Taylor & Francis position on open access pricing

 Article Publishing Charges

-Our article publishing charge (APC) covers the validation and production of each work into its final form, including: financial support for journal editorial offices and boards, editorial development, ethical validation and plagiarism checking, content enrichment (copyediting, typesetting, data conversion and normalization), hosting, legal deposit, abstracting and indexing.
-The charge also covers dissemination, with ongoing investment in digital discoverability, monitoring, and metrics to help researchers understand the impact and reach of their work; long-term preservation of each work and contributions to registration services and standards bodies.
+Our article publishing charge (APC) covers the validation and production of each work into its final form, including: financial support for journal editorial offices and boards, submission and peer review management, editorial development, ethical validation and plagiarism checking, content enrichment (copyediting, typesetting, data conversion and normalization), legal deposit, abstracting and indexing.
+The charge also covers dissemination and the curation and display of metrics to help researchers understand the impact and reach of their work.

 The APC does not take into account the voluntary efforts of reviewers who typically donate their unremunerated time as a part of career development, or in order to gain early sight of the latest research.
 The administration cost of managing the peer review process, however, is not without cost.
 Publishers invest time, resourcing, and cost in managing the process as well as the systems that support it, including reviewer recognition services.
 Where reviewers receive some form of compensation for their time, this is reflected in the APC or relevant fee, for example the accelerated publication option offered on some journals.